Tirumala Nayaka: Tirumala Nayaka's Madurai

-Tirumala Nayaka’s capital was Madurai.
+Tirumala Nayaka's capital was Madurai.
 The royal residence had been moved from there to Thiruchirapalli by his predecessor, but Tirumala Nayaka moved it back to Madurai again.
-The reason for this move is claimed to be due to a dream Tirumala Nayaka had but also stated by historians that Madurai has a long history and continuously civilized through ages and thiruchirapalli is at a threat of immediate attack by Mysore.
+The reason for this move is claimed to be due to a dream Tirumala Nayaka had but also stated by historians that Madurai has a long history and continuously civilized through ages and Thiruchirapalli is at a threat of immediate attack by Mysore.

 Personal life

 Ardent devotee

-Tirumala Nayaka ate his breakfast only after the pujas were performed at Srivilliputhur Aandal Temple To get the information that the pujas were completed, the king built mandaps about every five kilometres on the route from Madurai to Srivilliputhur and installed loud bells in them.
+Tirumala Nayaka ate his breakfast only after the pujas were performed at Srivilliputhur Aandal Temple.
+To get the information that the pujas were completed, the king built mandaps about every five kilometres on the route from Madurai to Srivilliputhur and installed loud bells in them.
 Each mandap also had a small kitchen.
 When there was a message to be sent a series of bells rang.

+Legacy

+In 1974 the Mannar Thirumalai Naicker College was founded in Madurai by Tamilnadu Velama Naidu Mahajana Sangam.